blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 4. **Monitor the serial output:**
    - Open a serial terminal at 9600 baud to see shot detection and feature extraction logs
    - Inject a fake pressure pulse (e.g. short the 150 Ω resistor for ~2 seconds) to trigger a shot
-   - Verify the next Notehub sync (within 60 minutes) shows a `shot.qo` event
+   - Verify the next Notehub sync (within 60 min) shows a `shot.qo` event

 5. **Inspect the event in Notehub:**
    - Log into notehub.io, open your project, and navigate to Events